 Store leftover cake covered well at room temperature for 2-3 days or in the refrigerator for up to 1 week.

-Freeze by wrapping in plastic wrap, then aluminum foil, and freeze for up to 3 months.
-If the cake is frosted, flash freeze it for 30 minutes to help set the frosting, then cover well.
-Thaw overnight in the refrigerator, then bring to room temperature before serving, if desired.
+To Freeze: Wrap the cooled cake in plastic wrap, then aluminum foil, and freeze for up to 3 months.
+If the cake is frosted, flash freeze it for 30 minutes to help set the frosting, then cover well and freeze.
+Thaw overnight in the refrigerator, and bring to room temperature before serving.

 For the cake: